 Smiling, she draped an arm across his skinny waist and slid her hand into his back pocket.
 "I know, but that's why you love me."

 Galen handed the happy couple their photo and they walked away, arm in arm.
-Just before they rounded he grabbed a handful of her ample sweatpant covered ham.
+Just before they rounded the corner he grabbed a handful of her ample sweatpant covered ham.